 Moisture Content.
 The main objective with food preservation is to remove the moisture so that the food doesn’t decompose, grow mold, etc. Dehydration removes about 90-95 percent of the moisture content while freeze drying removes about 98-99 percent.
 Foods that you dehydrate at your home will typically have a 10 percent moisture content level while foods that are dehydrated professionally will have a lower moisture content - which increases the shelf life.

 Shelf Life.
 The moisture removal has a direct impact on the shelf life.
-Most dehydrated products like dried fruits, vegetables, powders and TVP; have a shelf life of about 15-20 years.
-However, dehydrated items like honey, salt, sugar, hard wheats and oats have a 30-year shelf life - sometimes longer.
+Most dehydrated products like dried fruits, vegetables, powders, and TVP; have a shelf life of about 15-20 years.
+However, dehydrated items like honey, salt, sugar, hard wheat, and oats have a 30-year shelf life - sometimes longer.
 Freeze-dried foods will have a longer average shelf life.
 Freeze-dried fruits, vegetables, just-add-water meals and real meats will have a 25-30-year shelf life.
 Ideally, all of your food storage would be stored at a temperature of 60 degrees or lower.

 Nutritional Content.
 According to research by the American Institute for Cancer Research, freeze-dried foods retain the vast majority of the vitamins and minerals found in the original food.
-However, when compared to fresh fruits and vegetables, freeze-dried foods did lack in some vitamins - like Vitamin C - which break down very rapidly.
+However, when compared to fresh fruits and vegetables, freeze-dried foods did lack in some vitamins - like Vitamin C - which breaks down very rapidly.

 Dehydration doesn’t change the fiber or iron content of food.
 However, dehydration can break down vitamins and minerals during the preservation process and retain less of their nutritional value when compared to freeze-dried food.
 Dehydration tends to result in the loss of Vitamins A and C, thiamine, riboflavin and niacin.